-- Following the final freeze of winter, drop your mower a notch and give your Celebration Bermudagrass a “buzz-cut.”
+- Following the final freeze of winter, drop your mower a notch and give your EMPIRE a “buzz-cut.”
 Make sure to bag up all the material.
 This will get rid of the brown top layer and any old leaves.
-Then for the rest of spring and summer keep your Celebration lawn mowed between 1-2 inches.
-If you notice scalping/browning after mowing, you may need to mow more frequently.
+Then for the rest of spring and summer keep your EMPIRE lawn mowed between 1-2 inches.

 - Apply fertilizer.
 A general recommendation would be to use a 1-0-1 ratio variety, like a 15-0-15.
 This promotes the overall health of the grass.

 - Don’t overwater.
-In the active growing season, Celebration needs about 1 inch of water per week, either from natural rainfall or irrigation.
+In the active growing season, EMPIRE needs about one inch of water a week, either from natural rainfall or irrigation.
 Too much water can cause fungus.

 - When mowing, never remove more than 1/3 of the leaf blade with each mow.
 If you remove more than that, you will stress the grass and it will go brown for a short while.
 If you go on vacation, you may have to mow a couple of times to get the grass back to its desired height.
 Wait about 3-5 days between each mowing.

 - Be careful not to over water the grass.
+EMPIRE’s blades will curl up when it needs water.
 Water for longer periods of time, less frequently and in the early morning hours.
 Always take rainfall into consideration.

 - Apply “winterizing” fertilizer.
 A general guideline would be something with a 1-0-2 ratio like an 8-0-16.

 - Apply fungicide.
 This will help the grass enter the colder months in a healthier state.
 If you have had fungus before, you may need multiple applications in the affected areas.

 - Treat with broad-spectrum insecticide.
 If you use a granular variety, make sure to water the lawn immediately after application to help it get into the soil.
 Make sure it offers control for billbugs.